About the Client

 What they were doing before

-For a long time, Mosaic used Terraform on top of Heroku for creating environments, without any kind of CI/CD pipeline.
+For a long time, Mosaic used Terraform on top of Heroku for creating environments (prior to migrating to AWS), without any kind of CI/CD pipeline.
 That was fine for a while when the engineering team was small, but over time, as the team grew and the complexity compounded, bottlenecks emerged.
 Limits on the number of apps that could be integrated with Heroku – they had over 150 integrated because of the sheer volume of different pull requests – held them back.

 Heroku was not particularly reliable.
 Frequent memory errors and difficulty connecting to the API shut down the ability to continue working on new and updated features.